Ayush7970/uncommon_repo1/README.md

-# FamilyFund
+# Finance Visualizer

 ## Overview

-FamilyFund allows users to track their finances, view detailed budget analysis, and get insights into their financial health.
-It provides an interactive experience with features like credit card info, loan tracking, monthly expenses, and more, powered by dynamic data visualization.
+Finance Visualizer allows users to track their finances, view detailed budget analysis, and get insights into their financial health.
+It provides an interactive experience with features like expense breakdown, loan tracking, monthly expenses, and more, powered by dynamic data visualization.

-The project integrates various components, including a credit card display, pie chart for expense breakdown, bar chart for monthly expenses, and other tools to track financial goals.
-It also includes 3D interactive background using Spline for a modern and visually immersive experience.

 ## Features